aFarkas/webshim/readme.md

 * HTML5 compilant: correctly and accurately implemented (HTML5) Markup-, JS- and DOM-APIs
 * capability based loading: extrem lightweight in modern browsers
 * cross-browser support: All A-Graded browsers including last version of Opera are testet
-* extendible: we have not implemented a feature, you want to use.
+* extendable: we have not implemented a feature, you want to use.
 You can easily implement the feature your own

 implemented Features: